 There are a number of scenarios borne from negligence that could lead to a serious bicycle accident, which could include and is not limited to:

 Expenses stemming from these types of conditions and careless actions often include lost wages, medical bills, hospital stays, and even damages related to general pain and suffering.
-No matter what type of bicycle accident or ensuing damages a rider suffers, a seasoned Calumet City bicycle accident injury attorney could investigate what happened and determine which party could possibly bear responsibility for causing the bicycle accident.
+No matter what type of bicycle accident or ensuing damages a rider suffers, a seasoned Calumet City bicycle accident attorney could investigate what happened and determine which party could possibly bear responsibility for causing the incident.

 In certain cases, negligent parties in Calumet City bike accidents claim that the plaintiff is actually responsible for their own injuries.
 Illinois state law allows accident plaintiffs to still recover compensation for their injuries even if they shared partial fault in causing the accident that injured them.